 Recently, McClure's never-ending clean beauty quest led her to trying out some ethical and fair trade brands available on Beautyologie where clean, toxic-free products are a given.
 "What I love so much about Beautyologie is that I've learned about brands I hadn't heard known before," says McClure.
 Here are her the ones she incorporates into her beauty routine on a daily and weekly basis:

 "This is such a luxurious mask.
 It definitely cleared up my skin and gave me a nice refreshing polished look.
-The fact that this woman-owned brand is gluten-free is everything to me."
+The fact that woman-owned brand is gluten-free is everything to me."

 "I have always stuggled with clean deodorants.
 This one definitely works.
 I like that it is in zero-waste paper packaging.
 The fresh, lightly scented chamomile is very soothing for my skin."

 "I loved this product so much.
 It smells like cotton candy, and is such a luxury to have in the shower.
 My husband has celiac and this is gluten-free.
 We now fight over it."

 "I was delighted to find pieces of real coconut shell in this.
 It really does slough off the dead skin which is perfect for these cold winter months.